leonseng/blog-hugo/content/posts/learning-istio/jwt-auth.md

 ## Who is the requester

-For the purpose of JWT auth, the identity of the requester is obtained from the `requestPrincipals` field as documented [here](https://istio.io/latest/docs/reference/config/security/authorization-policy/#Source).
-Istio constructs the identity using JWT values in the format `<iss>/<sub>`.
+The identity of the requester using JWT can be specified in the `requestPrincipals` field as documented [here](https://istio.io/latest/docs/reference/config/security/authorization-policy/#Source).
+Istio constructs the identity from the JWT payload values in the format of `<iss>/<sub>`.
 However, if you just want to enforce the presence of a valid JWT (regardless of the identity), `requestPrincipals` can be set to `[*]`.
 ```sh
 from:
 - source:
     requestPrincipals: ["https://leonseng.au.auth0.com//QWPjwvmVTLVJiQejcPJim0CKR3pxtgd3@clients"]  # iss/sub
 ```

-Requests without a JWT or with a different user/subject should fail
+Requests without a JWT or with a different user/subject will be denied
 ```sh
 # No JWT provided
 $ curl -s httpbin/headers